 Jess founded MOTION after gaining QTS in Secondary Dance and 8 years teaching full time in schools.
 She trained in an outstanding rural comprehensive academy, before working in a an EBD (SEMH) residential school for boys and latterly in an inner city community school for 4 years.
-During this time she received ‘outstanding’ judgement in all areas from Ofsted, held responsibilities for ITT/NQT in-house training and qualified as an Arts Award Advisor (Discover – Silver).
-She is currently also an AQA GCSE Dance examiner and writes for TES.
+During this time she received ‘outstanding’ judgement in all areas from Ofsted, held responsibilities for ITT/NQT and qualified as an Arts Award Advisor (Discover – Silver).
+She has experience as a Head of Faculty for Practical Education, is currently an AQA GCSE Dance examiner and writes for TES.

 Jess’s passion for outstanding school based dance has led her to develop MOTION to include Dance Fitness, by becoming qualified in Fitness Instruction.
 This has allowed us to develop effective programmes offered in schools, but also to widen the socially inclusive aspect of the initiative to include chair based dance fitness for older members of our community, and dance fitness sessions for members of the trans community.
 This has also included work with LGBT foundation and Manchester Pride.

-Following increasing demand Jess works also has worked as a consultant devising curriculum for both primary and secondary schools to embed outstanding Dance and performance within their core practice.
+Jess has also worked as a consultant in devising curriculum for both primary and secondary schools to embed outstanding Dance and performance within their core practice.